 In a Disco/Dance layout the Ariel Lounge will accommodate up to 60 people.

-The ceiling, which is at about normal living room height of 9ft (3m), will not permit use for sports purposes.
+The ceiling, with colour and mood lights for parties etc is at about normal living room height of 9ft (3m), will not permit use for sports purposes.
 The corner bar is conveniently linked to the fully stocked main Club Bar area.
-Curtained windows along two sides of the Lounge provide reasonable black out in the daytime.
+Curtained windows along two sides of the Lounge and French doors near the bar provide reasonable black out in the daytime.